HMS Hermione (1782): Mutiny

+Mrs. Fanny Martin, the wife of boatswain William Martin, was aboard with Captain Pigot's approval.
+Her husband was murdered during the mutiny, and Mrs. Martin, on 16 February 1798, swore out a deposition against some of the mutineers.
+As a prosecution witness, however, Mrs. Martin was a mixed blessing, having by then blamed Captain Pigot's cruelty for the mutiny in a widely printed newspaper story.
+In 1803 though, Mrs. Martin was granted a pension by the Court of Navy Commissioners.

 On the evening of 21 September 1797, a number of the crew, drunk on stolen rum, rushed Pigot's cabin and forced their way in after overpowering the marine stationed outside.
 They hacked at Pigot with knives and cutlasses before throwing him overboard.
-The mutineers, probably led by a core group of just 18 men, went on to murder another eight of Hermione's officers: the first lieutenant, Samuel Reed; the second lieutenant, Archibald Douglas; the third lieutenant, Henry Foreshaw; the marine commander, Lieutenant McIntosh; boatswain William Martin; purser Stephen Turner Pacey; Surgeon H.T.
+The mutineers, probably led by a core group of just 18 men, went on to murder another eight of Hermione's officers: the first lieutenant, Samuel Reed; the second lieutenant, Archibald Douglas; the third lieutenant, Henry Foreshaw; the marine commander, Lieutenant McIntosh; boatswain William Martin; purser Stephen Turner Pacey; surgeon H.T.
 Sansum; and the captain's clerk.
 Two midshipmen were also killed, and all the bodies were thrown overboard.

 Subsequent court-martial testimony by a surviving midshipman describes the behavior of the mutineers as "truly savage and brutal".
 Pigot and a number of other victims were still alive when they were thrown overboard, while the marine officer McIntosh was dying of yellow fever when the mutineers dragged him from his bunk.
-Third Lieutenant Foreshaw had fallen on a mizen chain whaler platform extending from the side of the ship but was hacked to death when he regained the deck.
+Third Lieutenant Foreshaw had fallen on a mizen chain whaler platform extending from the side of the ship, but was hacked to death when he regained the deck.
 The majority of the crew emerged leaderless from their sleeping quarters to a scene of chaos.
 No effort was made to oppose those actively involved in the mutiny, even by the sailors whom Pigot had brought with him from his previous ship and generally favoured.